-6th Gear Ratio - applicable to 2007 and later models only.
-This parameter sets the RPM/KPH ratio used to detect the transmission gear and illuminate the 6th gear light.
+6th Gear Ratio - this parameter sets the RPM/KPH ratio used to detect the transmission gear and illuminate the 6th gear light.
 You can use the gear ratio display function in TCFI Log software data logging chart display to determine the required value for a particular application.
-For 2001-2006 models, you can use the default value of 23.5.
+For most models, you can use the default value of 23.